mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/4-operators-and-functions.md

 rs.AddPoint [0.0, 0.0, 1.0]			        # Wrong
 ```

-If you look in the RhinoScript helpfile and search for the *AddLayer()* method, you'll see the following text:
+If you look in the RhinoScriptSyntax helpfile and search for the *AddLayer()* method, you'll see the following text:

 ```python
 rs.AddLayer (name=None, color=0, visible=True, locked=False, parent=None)